 It’s safe to say, my wildlife obsession sparked my interest in taxidermy.

 From the age of about 14, I advanced from nature scrap books and I started to hoard various animal skulls and collected lots of quirky, anatomically incorrect, dusty taxidermy specimens from antique shops.
-But I adored them.
+I adored them.

 As an artist with a slightly morbid fascination, I took great inspiration from these precious items that I could hold and see up close.
 I studied them in every minute detail and drew them over and over.